 All common shares have pari passu rights to participate in any common share dividends declared and represent the residual claim on the Company's assets.
-The Company did not pay any common share dividends during the years ended December 31, 2021, 2020 and 2019.
+The Company did not pay any common share dividends during the years ended December 31, 2022, 2021 and 2020, respectively.
 Certain of the Company's debt agreements contain covenants that limit the payment of dividends.
-See Note 11 - Debt.
+See Note 13 - Debt.